epasveer/seer/src/resources/help/SourceSymbolLibraryInfoBrowser.md

 ## Source/Symbol/Library Info Browser

 ### Introduction

-The Stack Info browser presents the program's stack information for the current thread/process.
-The current thread/process is set by the Thread/Process Info browser.
+This browser allows the program's symbol table to be seached and browsed.

 Seer presents this information in three tabs: